Section 0: Cybernetic Eyes

-You can now begin to look at the way the member co-ops interact in terms of
+You can now begin to look at the way the member co-operatives interact in terms of

-It seems highly unlikely that co-ops in the UK (who have a well established history of isolated development) would take seriously suggestions to normalise wages throughout a Sector and for profits from one Co-op to be given to another.
+It seems highly unlikely that co-operatives in the UK (who have a well established history of isolated development) would take seriously suggestions to normalise wages throughout a Sector and for profits from one co-operative to be given to another.

 If these mechanisms are unacceptable, mechanisms must be found for ensuring the member co-operatives can work together in a stable manner.

 System 2 is seen as a prerequisite for a viable system and presents a major challenge for UK co-operatives.